-Marco works in the convective scale data assimilation group at MetOffice.
+Marco works in the Convective Scale NWP group at the MetOffice.

 Marco gained a master degree in Applied Physics at the University of Padua in 2002.
 The title of his thesis is "Application of a non hydrostatic meteorological model at an extreme rainy event".

 From 2002 to 2004 he worked at Arpae Emilia Romagna, where his main activity was programming in IDL for radar data visualisation and writing reports about radar data quality and meteorological events.

 From July 2004 until January 2010 he gained his PhD in Meteorology at the University of Bonn.
 The title of his thesis is: "Physical initialisation of precipitation in a mesoscale numerical weather forecast model".
 Between 2010 and July 2011 he continued his post-doctoral research with the University of Bonn.
 He was involved in two projects; the first one, in collaboration with ESA, was in the framework of DAME, the second one was about the development of a sequential assimilation method for ensemble prediction systems based on particle filters.
 During this time he was also co-supervisor of data assimilation seminars and laboratory courses.